 There’s nothing more romantic than drinks by the water – particularly if you’re looking for first date spots in Manchester with a view.
 Whether it’s a quiet spot by Salford Quays you fancy, or a bit more hustle and bustle in Castlefield, Manchester’s watersides ain’t too shabby.
 In fact, they’re pretty picturesque – making for a memorable spot to impress a potential beau.

 Found yourself a fellow foodie?
 Get to know each other (and your tastebuds!) a little better at one of Manchester’s lovely street food markets.
 Because let’s face it, we have enough of them.
-Whether it’s Hatch for a Herbivorous fix, Escape to Freight Island for NYC pizza or GRUB for their ever-changing themed market days, there are plenty of places to try out in the city.
+Whether it’s Escape to Freight Island for NYC pizza or GRUB for their ever-changing themed market days, there are plenty of places to try out in the city.
 Enough for even a second date, maybe?

 Is there really a better way to break the ice than a nice, cold bottle of wine?
 We don’t personally think so.
 Whether it’s a full-bodied glass of red you prefer or a crisp, refreshing sauvignon – there’s a bottle for all preferences at Manchester’s many wine bars.
 Whether you’re after something a bit fancier or more laidback, the city has it all in the form of bars such as Provence and The Beeswing.

 A pocket-friendly date that everyone can enjoy: a romantic stroll around Castlefield.
 On a sunny day, the area of the city centre can actually be pretty picturesque, thanks to its industrial redbrick buildings, waterside bars, and, of course, the sparkling stretch of canal glimmering under the rare Manchester sun.
 Ahh, bliss.
-There’s even the opportunity to book in for free at the new Castlefield Viaduct High Line, making use of one of Manchester’s most iconic industrial relics and seeing the city from a new perspective.
+There’s even the opportunity to book in for free at the Castlefield Viaduct High Line, making use of one of Manchester’s most iconic industrial relics and seeing the city from a new perspective.
+If you love a bit of history, there’s also plenty of Roman ruins to explore – see if you can find the earliest piece of Roman masonry, hidden in plain sight.

 Unleash your competitive side with a low key date at Manchester spots like Pixel Bar or the popular NQ64 – a great option for those who tend to find a first date a little nerve-racking.
-Grab a booth for a little privacy and pick a console, before challenging each other to a fun game where you can take the pressure off, enjoy a cocktail (or two) and use the game as a bit of a social buffer.
+Grab a booth for a little privacy and pick a console, before challenging each other to a fun game where you can take the pressure off, enjoy a cocktail (or two) and use the game as a bit of a social buffer at any of Manchester’s gaming bars.

 If you’re one of those people that doesn’t need booze to help break the ice – because hey, those people exist, too – a delicious brunch at one of Manchester’s prettiest restaurants is the way to go.
 Not only will you feel like you’re on an *actual* date, but you can also bond over a shared love of pancakes, too.
 Winner.